 A minor criminal record can hurt a parent in child custody cases.
 A family court judge may question a parent’s ability to safely care for their children if that parent was charged with or convicted of a summary offense involving domestic violence (disorderly conduct, harassment) or alcohol or drug abuse (public intoxication).

-Under the recently enacted Kayden’s Law, the child custody judge must consider child’s safety above all other factors when making a custody ruling.
+Also, under the recently enacted Kayden’s Law, the child custody judge must give higher consideration to the child’s safety when compared to other factors when making a custody ruling.

 A Summary Offense on Your Record May Make It Harder to Get a Job